Billy1900/JS-Kaggle-2025/README.md

     - ensemble model could improve prediction accuracy
     - due to that there are a lot of new data coming in, online learning is inevitable
 3. Ensemble model: this notebook ([ensemble model notebook](lgb-xgb-and-catboost.ipynb)) uses lgb, xgb, and catboost, and train on lag data.
 Note that we do not use online learning, but the R2 (0.0064) is acceptable.
+4. We show major stuff of our approach, like how we use the data, model architecture, model training, objective function used (refer to [model train file](all_train_weight.py)), but make some parameters anonymized.